pavithracjs/atlassian-ui-library/docs/guides/12-bundle-size.md

 ### CI

 In CI, the flow is using s3.
 Ratchet files are generated and stored by commit.
-Every hour a custom build computes the master bundle size for all the packages and then stored it on s3.
+Every hour, a custom build computes the master bundle size for all the packages and then stored it on s3.
 An add-on on pull-request will display a comparison between your s3 committed files to s3 master.
 Reviewers will need to approve those changes.

 For further details, please read this [blog](https://hello.atlassian.net/wiki/spaces/TBTT/blog/2019/08/13/531210841/Atlaskit+PR+s+update....Bundle+size+checking...) or jump on [#bundle-size-addon](https://app.slack.com/client/TFCUTJ0G5/CJETTKT63/thread/CFGLY49D2-1565841834.207200) Slack channel.